risc0-labs/wormhole/risczero/vaa-verifier/README.md

 - V2 : 5,152 (r0)

 These values combined give a reasonable estimate of the relative costs for submitting a cross-chain message using each method.

+Note that for chains where execution is cheap but calldata is expensive (e.g. L2s) V2 messages will likely be cheaper overall.